awslabs/ec2-spot-workshops/content/rendering-with-batch/start/review-outputs.md

 ## Reviewing the Launch Template

-A Launch Template has been automatically created for you when deploying the CloudFormation stack.
-If you had to create it yourself, you would need to follow the instructions specified below.

-When creating the Batch compute environment, we need to specify some configuration parameters that will be passed on to the EC2 instances when launched, like the Security Group, the Availability Zones and bootstrapping scripts (User data).
-To encapsulate those properties and be able to easily reuse them, we will use a Launch Template.
+You can check the CloudFormation stack by downloading the following file: [CloudFormation stack](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/content/rendering-with-batch/rendering-with-batch.files/stack.yaml)

-The `UserData` of the created Launch Template contains the following script:
+Note the `UserData` of the created Launch Template contains the following script:

 ```bash
 MIME-Version: 1.0